-There are three wild cats that inhabit Canada, the cougar, bobcat and Canada lynx.
-Their conservation status of each cat varies depending on the region.
+Three wild cats inhabit Canada: the cougar, bobcat, and lynx.
+Their conservation status varies depending on the region.

 Canada is located in North America.
 Its borders include the North Pacific Ocean (west), north Atlantic Ocean (east), Arctic Ocean (north), Alaska (northwest) and the United States (south).
 It is larger than the United States and China, but a little smaller than Russia.